 The phase folding algorithm is a traditional but useful and practical method to analyze the time of arrivals of FRBs.
 Many other analysis methods such as those based on Fourier transforms require additional intensity data.
 However, the phase folding algorithm only requires a sequence of timing data as the inputs.
 Considering the diversity of the FRB data sources and the incompleteness and disunity of the data sample itself, the phase folding algorithm is even more credible to some extent.

 To begin the analysis, we first assume a trial period ($p$) for the timing data.
-The time of arrivals of the FRBs are then folded with respect to this assumptive period.
-Usually, the first data point of the sequence ($t_0$) is taken as the zero point.
-Then the phase of a particular burst that occurs at $t_i$ can be calculated as
+The time of arrivals of the FRBs is then folded with respect to this assumptive period.
+Usually, the first data of the sequence ($t_0$) is taken as the zero point.
+Then the phase of the $i$-th burst that occurs at $t_i$ can be calculated as:

 where $\bmod$ means a remainder operation.
 If $p$ is really the intrinsic period of the timing sequence, then a large number of bursts will concentrate at some particular phase.
 On the other hand, if $p$ is not the period, then the bursts will randomly distribute at all phases so that no prominent structures will be seen in the phase space.
-The classic Pearson $\chi^2$ test can be used to assess whether $p$ is a potential period or not.
+The classic Pearson's $\chi^2$ test can be used to assess whether $p$ is a potential period or not.

 For a particular trial period $p$, when the phases of all the bursts have been determined, we group the bursts into $n$ bins in the phase space.
-The $\chi^2$ value is then calculated as
+The $\chi^2$ value is then calculated as:

-where $O_i$ is the observed count in the $i$-th bin, and $E_i$ is the expected count in each bin for a uniform phase distribution.
+where $O_j$ is the observed count in the $j$-th bin, and $E_j$ is the expected count in each bin for a uniform phase distribution.
 Here the uniform phase distribution means all the bursts distribute uniformly in the whole phase space.
 Usually, a large $\chi^2$ value indicates that $p$ could potentially be the period of the burst activity, while a small $\chi^2$ value means that $p$ is unlikely the intrinsic period.
 Varying $p$ in all the possible period ranges, we would be able to find the true period if it really exists.